nogbazghi/NLP_Project/README.md

 ## General Information
 This project uses the Newsela corpus and different word vectorization and machine learning (ML) algorithms to produce models predicting text readability.<br/><br/>
-Word vectorization is done through 1) TF-IDF, and ML algorithms used include 1) SVM, 2) Multinomial Logistic Regression, 3) Naive Bayes, and 4) Random Forest. <br/>Data is fed into these models in the formats of: plain text, ngram, and removed stopwords.
+Word vectorization is needed to make the data consumable for the models.
+For the ML algorithms used include 1) SVM, 2) Multinomial Logistic Regression, 3) Naive Bayes, and 4) Transformers that is done through TF-IDF, while FastText and Bert have there own vectorizers.<br/><br/>
-Deep learning models used are: 1) Fasttext 2) Bert
+Data is fed into the vectorizers in the formats of: plain text, ngram, and removed stopwords.
-## Before start
+## Before we start
 The dataset files and a fine-tuned bert model can be downloaded from: https://drive.google.com/drive/folders/1C54tPVXpzvXy8aNOvbuMzcJL0Ra87j8x?usp=sharing
 Please download and put this files in the same directory of your project before running the project.
 ## Prerequisite